-A guide on what to see and do with 2 days in Bratislava.
-With a pretty old town section and a laid back vibe, Bratislava is a weekend break destination growing in popularity.
-Here's a look at the best things to do in Bratislava when there.
+A guide on what to do in Bratislava during a weekend break.
+With a pretty old town section and a laid back vibe, there's plenty of things to do in Bratislava in 2 days or more.

 Things to do in Bratislava